MicrosoftDocs/microsoft-salescopilot-docs/articles/enable-license.md

 # Enable Copilot for Sales licenses

-The new Copilot for Sales license brings together the power of Copilot for Microsoft 365 and sales-specific insights.
+The new Copilot for Sales license brings together the power of Microsoft 365 Copilot and sales-specific insights.
 The result is a "better together" experience across Microsoft 365 applications, such as Outlook, Word, and Teams.

 To enable Copilot for Sales licenses, you must complete these steps: